 - Ubolrat Piamjariyakul, WVUH Evidence Based Research Endowed Professorship

-- Christopher Plein, Eberly Family Professor for Outstanding Public Service
+- L. Christopher Plein, Eberly Family Professor for Outstanding Public Service

 - Joseph Prudomme, Christopher Cline Chair in Orthopedic Surgery